-($\Rightarrow$) Assume that there is an exact set cover $\xc'\subseteq \xc$.
+($\Rightarrow$) Assume that there is an exact set cover $\xc'\subseteq \xc$ of~$\xs$.
 We change the~$\xsize$ votes corresponding to~$\xc'$ so that they approve only the candidate~$p$ after the changes.
-The Hamming distance between the new vote and its original vote is at most~$r$ for any $r\geq 3$.
-Then, it is fairly easy to check that in the new election the {\sav} score of~$p$ is~$\xsize$ and the {\sav} score of every candidate $\xse\in \xs$ is $\xsize-\frac{1}{3}$, implying that none of~$\discset$ is a winner in the new election.
+The Hamming distance between each new vote and its original vote is four, which is bounded from above by~$r\geq 4$.
+In the new election, the {\sav} score of~$p$ is~$\xsize$, and that of every candidate $\xse\in \xs$ is $\xsize-\frac{1}{3}$, implying that none of~$\discset$ is a winner of the new election.

-($\Leftarrow$) Suppose that we can change at most $\ell=\xsize$ votes so that none of~$\discset$ is a winner.
-Similar to the proof in Theorem~\ref{thm-pvc-av-nph}, we observe that if a certain vote is determined to be changed, it is always optimal to change it so that the vote only approves the candidate~$p$ and, moreover, there is a solution where exactly~$\ell$ votes are changed.
-Due to these observations, we know that in the final election,~$p$ has {\sav} score~$\xsize$.
-This implies that for every candidate $\xse\in\xs$, at least one vote approving~$\xse$ is changed.
-As we change $\ell=\xsize$ votes and $\abs{\xs}=3\xsize$, it holds that all the~$\xsize$ changed votes are from those corresponding to~$\xc$ and, moreover, the subcollection corresponding to the changed votes must be an exact set cover of~$\xs$. \end{proof} }
+($\Leftarrow$) Suppose that we can change at most $\ell=\xsize$ votes by performing at most~$\ell$ vote-level change operations to exclude any of~$\discset$ from any winning $k$-committee.
+We observe that if a vote is determined to be changed, it is always optimal to change it to a vote that exclusively approves the candidate~$p$.
+As a consequence, we may assume that~$p$ has a {\sav} score of~$\xsize$ in the final election.
+Therefore, for every candidate $\xse\in\xs$, at least one vote approving~$\xse$ is changed.
+As we change at most $\ell=\xsize$ votes and $\abs{\xs}=3\xsize$, all changed votes must be from those corresponding to~$\xc$.
+As a vote $v(\xce)$ approves~$\xse$ if and only if $\xse\in \xce$, it holds that the subcollection corresponding to the changed votes is set cover of~$\xs$, and as we can change at most $\ell=\xsize$ votes, it is in fact an exact set cover of $\xs$. \end{proof}

 Regarding fixed-parameter intractability results, we have the following theorem.